nansencenter/TP2_setup/README.md

 sbatch srjob.sh
 ```

-After the submission, command:
+After the submission, use command:
 ```bash
 squeue -u $USER
 ```
-helps you check status of the submitted job.
+to check status of the submitted job.

 If job is successfuly finished, restart and daily mean files are moved to `$WORK_HYCOM/$CONFIGNAME/expt_$NEWEXPERIMENT/data` folder.
 If not, check log records under `$WORK_HYCOM/$CONFIGNAME/expt_$NEWEXPERIMENT/log`.